What Should I Expect in a Job Interview

 Common Interview Mistakes and How to Avoid Them

 Many candidates are technically capable but lose opportunities due to avoidable mistakes.
 The most common errors are: failing to tie experience to the employer’s priorities, rambling answers, lack of specific outcomes, ignoring company research, and weak closing.
-Avoid these by using your mapped job-description evidence, practicing concise stories, and preparing two strong closing statements: one that restates fit and one that asks about next steps.
+Avoid these by using your mapped job-description evidence, practising concise stories, and preparing two strong closing statements: one that restates fit and one that asks about next steps.

 Rehab for Interview Mistakes